 The following quotes under #2 are from R.C.H.
 Lenski’s Interpretation of I and II Corinthians.

 (2) Paul was different than all the other apostles.
 He did not first become a follower of Jesus and then later accept the Lord’s call and commission to the apostleship.
+How was it different for him?
 He was given a stewardship (I Cor.
 9:17), laid out for him in his call to apostleship, on the day he fell to the ground on the road to Damascus.
-He was not asked for his consent in the matter. “[Stewards] were slaves, whose masters gave certain goods or property into their hands to be administered in trust.”
+And he was not asked for his consent in the matter. “[Stewards] were slaves, whose masters gave certain goods or property into their hands to be administered in trust.”
 They were not asked.
 They were simply handed the stewardship.
 “When a slave, who had nothing to say in the matter, was put in charge of such a trust he had no claim to wages for administering the trust” (Lenski, page 371).

-Whether a minister pays his own way, or is supported by the ministry, is determined by his own decision before God, or the circumstance he finds himself in.
+Whether a minister pays his own way or is supported by the ministry (is preaching for pay) is determined by his own decision before God, or the circumstance he finds himself in.
 But this right preachers of the Gospel have, to live by the Gospel, should never be misused.
-For those who decide to pay their own way: let them keep in mind the command of our Lord Jesus and the teaching of Scripture.
+As for those who decide to pay their own way: let them keep in mind the command of our Lord Jesus and the teaching of Scripture.
 It is wise to remember where our loyalties lie as followers of Jesus Christ.
 “If a man loves me, he will keep my words” (John 14:23).
 Let them also ask themselves if they have the time to effectively serve the Lord in this way.

 The lack of a clergy/laity division is another.
 The Brethren advocate a leveling of the body of Christ.
 It is virtually flat.
 There are times when this practice, combined with their stress on the priesthood of all believers, a Biblical doctrine that “came of age” during the Protestant Reformation, may seem strangely similar to the attitude that brought on the rebellion of Korah in the Old Testament (see Jude 11 and Numbers 16:1-3).